brockhager/neuroswarm/docs/review/pr-summary-ci.md

 # PR Summary — CI, E2E, and Safety (Admin Node)

 Short summary:
-- This PR pins Playwright to v1.56.1 for test stability, enforces `npm ci` in e2e CI jobs, updates seed scripts to write the computed genesis hash to `governance-timeline.jsonl` in both repo root and `admin-node` for observability alignment, adds SafetyService with a `/v1/admin/shutdown` endpoint, and improves AnchorService to honor `verificationStatus` and multiple txSignature fields.
+ - This PR pins Playwright to v1.56.1 for test stability, enforces `pnpm` install in e2e CI jobs, updates seed scripts to write the computed genesis hash to `governance-timeline.jsonl` in both repo root and `admin-node` for observability alignment, adds SafetyService with a `/v1/admin/shutdown` endpoint, and improves AnchorService to honor `verificationStatus` and multiple txSignature fields.

 Why this change:
 - Fixes flaky Playwright e2e tests by ensuring seeded governance timeline entries are consumed by the Admin Node observability endpoints.